-5. Get your alone time, otherwise you will develop resentment
+5. Get your alone time, otherwise, you will develop resentment

 Everyone needs their “me” time.
 Take yours, allow your partner to take theirs, and you’ll get a recharge and refresh so you can meet again from a new space.

 Lesson: Encourage your partner to do what s/he likes to do, even if it’s something you may not like.
 If your partner loves drinking beer and watching sports but you oppose it, set up a game day at your house and give them that gift.
-If they love the opera and you hate it, buy them a couple tickets for them and a friend.
+If they love opera and you hate it, buy them a couple of tickets for them and a friend.
 “ME” time is vital for a healthy relationship.

 6. Try new things

-One of the simplest components of a happy, healthy relationship is to introduce novelty – something unique, interesting and new – so that you can experience it together.
+One of the simplest components of a happy, healthy relationship is to introduce novelty – something unique, interesting, and new – so that you can experience it together.

 Lesson: Keep an eye out for local events and arrange to go to one you’ve never been to.
-You may love it, you may hate it, but either way you’ll have something new to talk about.
+You may love it, you may hate it, but either way, you’ll have something new to talk about.
 When I was married, my wife took me dancing at an 80s-only dance one night.
 It was uncomfortable but I ended up having a good time.
 Now, it’s a fond memory because it was so unique and out of my normal experience.

 7. Become conscious of how they treat other people